 Caring for your Veil Before The Wedding Ceremony

-Believe it or not, the key to keeping your wedding veil and accessories are to start BEFORE you even wear it!
-Make sure to keep your dress and veil in a protective bag (for example, as shown here
+Believe it or not, the key to keeping your wedding veil and accessories pristine is to start BEFORE you even wear it!
+Make sure to keep your dress and veil in a protective bag.

 To store and protect your veil, slip the veil over any hanger and fold it crosswise, smoothing out any wrinkles.
 Once you have properly hung your veil, place it inside a protective garment bag to shield it from entangling with other items in your closet and to prevent your beloved dog or cat from thinking that you have bought them a new toy! :)

 You would be amazed by how many brides stain or rip their gown or veil before the big day just by not properly storing it ahead of time.
 The most common scenario I hear about is how a bride's dog or cat decided to "play" with the wedding veil, resulting in a rip in the delicate tulle fabric of the veil that could not be mended.
 Save yourself the headache of last-minute patches or alterations by placing them in a protective case or bag.